Exploring Phnom Penh’s Art District

 The Future of Street Art in Phnom Penh

 For now, Phnom Penh seems to have a bit of a love-hate relationship with this particular form of urban art.
-Cambodia’s street art scene is definitely in the fledgling stages, but then, Cambodia is still a developing country.
+Cambodia’s street art scene is definitely in the fledgeling stages, but then, Cambodia is still a developing country.
 One observation that visitors to the country often make relates to the strength and spirit of the Cambodian people.
 This spirit is bound to push artistic boundaries and I wouldn’t be surprised if we saw Cambodian artists become prominent on the international street art scene in the not too distant future.
+This is in part helped by the appearance of more and more art by international artists on the streets of Phnom Penh, such as French artist Anthea Missy (below).

 Other Phnom Penh Street Art Resources